SIGN IN / UP

 mariadb: the name of your container;

-image: mariadb:10.8: the image from which mariadb will be deployed
+image: mariadb:10.8: the image from which mariadb will be deployed;

-ports: 3310:3306 - port 3310 which we will use to connect to mariadb
+ports: 3310:3306 - port 3310 that we will use to connect to mariadb;

-MARIADB_PASSWORD: password for the admin user;
+MARIADB_PASSWORD: the password for the admin user;

 We run our script (for this you need to be in the directory where our file was created.
 In this case, it is /home/mariadb):